-The London Shipping Law Centre (LSLW) celebrated its 25th birthday this week, with a black-tie dinner at London's Savoy Hotel.
+The London Shipping Law Centre (LSLC) celebrated its 25th birthday this week, with a black-tie dinner at London's Savoy Hotel.

 Some 300 attendees from across the maritime industry joined in the revelries on Wednesday 27 November 2019.